sanjay-murmu-au9/interviewPreparation-2025/README.md

  5. What is the Event Loop in Node.js?
-  :- Event loop allow nodejs handle mutliple request async without blocking the main thread.
+  :- Event loop allow nodejs to handle mutliple request async without blocking the main thread.

 //none blocking example
 console.log('start')